-Donald Trump Jr. Signed Stormy Daniels Cover-Up Check, Michael Cohen Testifies, Experts Say That’s A Crime
+Donald Trump Jr. Signed Stormy Daniels Cover-Up Check, Michael Cohen Testifies: Experts Say That’s A Crime

 “Does this mean that Donald Trump Jr. authorized Trump Organization CFO Allen Weisselberg to make the payment from the trust?”
 Mariotti wrote on his Twitter account.
 “That would make him ‘Executive-2’ in the charges against Cohen.
 Executive-2 may have significant federal and state criminal liability.”

-After initially denying any knowledge of the payments to Daniels, the elder Trump admitted last August that the hush money payments “came from me,” as Inquisitr reported.
+After initially denying any knowledge of the payments to Daniels, the elder Trump admitted last August that the hush money payments “came from me,” as The Inquisitr reported.

 But Trump also claimed that the payoff did not constitute a criminal campaign finance violation, according to The Guardian.

 During Wednesday’s questioning of Cohen, Republican members on the House Oversight Committee repeatedly attempted to discredit Cohen by noting that he had previously admitted lying to Congress in earlier testimony.
-But former Justice Department official Matt Miller noted on his own Twitter account that — given the Republicans’ position that Cohen is a convicted liar — “they won’t object to subpoenaing Donald Trump Jr., (and) Alan Weisselberg… to tell their side of this story?”
+But former Justice Department official Matt Miller noted on his own Twitter account that — given the Republicans’ position that Cohen is a convicted liar — “they won’t object to subpoenaing Donald Trump Jr., [and] Alan Weisselberg… to tell their side of this story?”